Treating Flexor Tendon Lacerations

 Starting your recovery

 Your hand may be in a splint or cast for several weeks after surgery.
 This protects the tendon as it heals.
 You will probably start a gentle exercise program soon after surgery.
-Exercising your finger as directed by your doctor or therapist is very important.
+Exercising your finger as directed by your healthcare provider or physical therapist is very important.
 Surgery creates scar tissue inside the finger.
 Without regular exercise, this tissue will stick to the tendon and the bone which restricts motion.
 Then you won’t be able to bend your finger easily.
 As the tendon heals, you’ll slowly begin to strengthen the tendon and muscles, and move your finger more.
 Recovery usually takes 6 to 12 weeks.
+Often surgery does not return the finger to normal function.
+Sometimes your surgeon may offer a second surgery to remove or release scar tissue.